California Must Let Nonresidents Apply for Concealed Carry Permits, Judge Rules

 “Americans do not leave their Second Amendment right to bear arms at the California border,” Alan Gottlieb, the national organization’s founder and executive vice president, said in an emailed statement.

-The ruling marks the second time this month a government has been ordered to open concealed-carry applications to non-residents.
+The ruling is the second time this month a government has been ordered to open concealed-carry applications to non-residents.
 On Aug.
-12, New York City adopted an emergency order to issue permits to non-New Yorkers to avoid a lawsuit by Gun Owners of America, which also joined the California suit as plaintiff.
+12, New York City adopted an emergency order to issue permits to non-New Yorkers to avoid a lawsuit by Gun Owners of America, which also joined the California suit as a plaintiff.